Scientists uneasy as Russia approves 1st coronavirus vaccine

 Those trials started June 17 with 76 volunteers.
 Half were injected with a vaccine in liquid form and the other half with a vaccine that came as soluble powder.
 Some in the first group were recruited from the military, which raised concerns that servicemen may have been pressured to participate.
 The test was declared completed earlier this month.

-“It’s a too early stage to truly assess whether it’s going to be effective, whether it’s going to work or not,” Dr. Michael Head, senior research fellow in global health at the University of Southampton.
+“It’s a too early stage to truly assess whether it’s going to be effective, whether it’s going to work or not,” said Dr. Michael Head, senior research fellow in global health at England’s University of Southampton.

 It’s not Russia’s first controversial vaccine.
 Putin has bragged that Russian scientists delivered an Ebola vaccine that “proved to be the most effective in the world” and “made a real contribution to fighting the Ebola fever in Africa.”
 However, there is little evidence either of the two Ebola vaccines approved in Russia was widely used in Africa.
 As of 2019, both of those vaccines were listed by the WHO as “candidate vaccines.”